WANDR Riders' Info and Updates

 Event Onsite Sign-in Procedures

-To sign in, come to the Canal Flats Civic Centre at 8911 Dunn Street in Canal Flats.
+To sign in, come to the Canal Flats Civic Centre at 8911 Dunn Street (Google Map) in Canal Flats.
 Sign-in opens at 3pm to 9pm on Thursday and is also open 10am to 9pm on Friday.
-For those that arrive after 9pm Friday, there will be a signing desk open from 7am to 8:30 am on Saturday.
+For those that arrive after 9pm Friday, there will be a sign-in desk open from 7am to 8:30 am on Saturday.
 You can park in the adjacent parking lot.
 You'll receive your attendee kit and if you're the first one in your rider-group to sign in, you'll also get the group kit.
 Once signed in, we'll direct you to where you can camp on the grounds nearby.

 Wanduro App User Guide